Utah Layoffs — March 2024

 | Whole Foods Market / Amazon | Salt Lake City | 46 | ||

-Topping the list was ABM Industry Groups at its Salt Lake City facility, reporting 106 affected workers.
+The biggest impact was at ABM Industry Groups at its Salt Lake City facility, reporting 106 affected workers.
 Smithfield Foods followed with 75 workers.

 Trend & Outlook

-These figures highlight a mixed picture for Utah's labor market, with activity diverging between monthly and annual comparisons.
+This data points to mounting pressure on the Utah labor market, with activity running above both recent and year-ago benchmarks.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Utah.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Utah WARN notices, browse layoffs by state, or download the full dataset.